catness/100-days-of-code/log.md

 * Implemented font selection from the preferences.

 * Found why it doesn't work with some fonts (1 character is a string.substring of length 2, not 1), didn't fix yet.

+### Day 24: 2019-05-24

+* Fixed the rendering of wide-character fonts

+* Implemented changing the text color from the settings (and fixed updating of the preview thumbnail)

+* Made the character cell fixed size (still not 100%)

+* Added the hint option for debugging